 ‘Where stuff comes from’ aims to help more people find ethical, sustainable companies in their local area, or online.
 This blog is independent.
 No commission or payment is taken from companies listed here.

 (Companies are categorised depending on whether they’re online, in London, or outside London.
-Within each online/geographical category there are alphabetical sub-categories: for example, clothes, children’s clothes, dairy, footwear, gardening, health and beauty, home and lifestyle, jewellery and yoga.)
+Within each online/geographical category there are alphabetical sub-categories: for example, clothes, children’s clothes, dairy, footwear, gardening, health and beauty, home and lifestyle, jewellery, weddings and yoga.)

 Ally Bee was established by Alison Baker in 2014 to offer “a luxury alternative to mass production knitwear . . . with a gentler touch on the planet”.
 Jumpers and accessories are created from alpaca; an environmentally friendly, natural fibre sourced predominantly from British smallholdings and spun in a small mill in Dorset, and Falklands merino wool.